What's in Orbit Right Now?

 Tiangong Space Station 👁 Naked Eye

-China's national space station, permanently crewed since 2021.
+China's national space station, permanently crewed since June 2022.
 Three-module configuration housing a crew of 3.
 Orbits at a similar altitude to the ISS and is visible to the naked eye, typically reaching magnitude 1–2 — as bright as the brightest stars.
-Only visible from latitudes below ~52°N.
+Only visible from latitudes below 52°N.

 PERIOD 92 min